Fees and charges under the RTI Act

 The processing charge is the charge for the time an agency spends:

-- making, or doing things related to making, a decision on an RTI application.13
+• making a decision or doing things related to making a decision on an RTI application.

-- $8.65 per 15 minutes or part of 15 minutes of the time spent working on the application, including the first five hours17, if the agency spends more than 5 hours processing the application.18
+• $8.95 per 15 minutes or part of 15 minutes of the time spent working on the application, including the first five hours, when the agency spends more than 5 hours processing the application.

 Agencies cannot charge for personal information documents

-Where an RTI application includes documents that contain the applicant’s personal information an agency must not charge any processing charges for those documents.19
+If an RTI application fee was payable – but some of the requested documents contain the applicant’s personal information – the agency must not charge any processing charges for those documents.

 Depending on the ratio of personal information documents to non-personal documents, there may be various ways for an agency to calculate the processing charge.
 Whatever the method, the time spent on personal documents must not be included in the total charge.

-To ensure the applicant is aware that the agency is not improperly charging the applicant, agencies may wish to consider noting on the Charges Estimate Notice that they have not included personal documents when calculating the charge.
+To ensure the applicant is aware that the agency is not improperly charging the applicant, agencies may wish to consider noting on the CEN that they have not included personal information documents when calculating the charge.

 What time cannot be included in calculating the processing charge?